What is PNG (Portable Network Graphics)?

 The segment-based structure is designed to extend the PNG format while maintaining compatibility with older versions.

 Using upper or lower case letters in this name provides information to decoders about unrecognized parts.
-If the first letter is capital, it indicates that this part is required, otherwise it will help.
+If the first letter is capitalized, it indicates that this part is required.
+Otherwise, it will help.

-Sections are required to read the file, if the decoder finds an important part that it does not recognize, it should cancel it.
+Sections are required to read the file; if the decoder finds a vital part that it does not recognize, it should cancel it.

 If the second letter is capitalized, this means that the section is public or private in the specification or registration of the special purpose sections.